-When recording electrochemical data in the NanoScope Software using the XY data capture, please make sure that the current range selected is the same as in the EC-Lab Software; For example, if the I-range is selected as “1 nA” in the EC-Lab, “1 nA/V” should be selected in the NanoScope Software.
+When recording electrochemical data in the NanoScope Software using the XY data capture, the current range selected must be the same in the EC-Lab and NanoScope Software.
+For example, if the I-range is “1 nA” in the EC-Lab, “1 nA/V” should be selected in the NanoScope Software.